-So, let’s take a look at “Lamentation”.
-Needless to say, this review may contain some mild-moderate SPOILERS.
+So, let’s take a look at “Alien Harvest”.
+Needless to say, this review may contain some SPOILERS.

-If I had to give it a rating out of five, it would get a four.
+If I had to give it a rating out of five, it would get a five.